 Inspect our language.
 Our culture is rife with popular terms that are actually offensive to our many vulnerable demographics, and even well-meaning can people offend.
 (We’re practically trained to, via societal osmosis.)
 And it’s important to pay attention to aspects that aren’t usually considered; such as more subtle aspects of discrimination (ex. for ableism, hurtful usage of words like ‘crazy’ and ‘stupid’), phrases like “that’s just the system” that subtly stand up for the status quo.
 And it should go without saying, but this applies to every space — not just those where minority groups are present.

 Request change from the leaders of our society, especially politicians and corporations.
 Be it an email to your local political representatives about the harm of letting misinformation masquerade as news, no longer supporting an offending corporation due to sexist advertising, or calling out a celebrity for the societal ramifications of an ableist action; individual complaints add up and are often (eventually) appeased.

-Request change in your environments.
+Request change.
 Again, individual input matters!
-When enough of us ask for changes in respect to well, respect, leaders have to respond.
+When enough of us ask for changes in respect to well, respect, community and company leaders have to respond.
 And there are now training programs to help educate employees, students, and communities on how to better accommodate one another, so why not encourage one?